Ibuildcheese/Hack_Club-Reboard/README.md

 # The ReBoard
-This is an 87 key custom ANSI mechanical keyboard with a Raspberry Pi Pico microcontroller using QMK Software
+This is an 87 key custom ANSI mechanical keyboard with a Raspberry Pi Pico microcontroller using QMK Software to program the Pico.